jonrhymes/project_2/README.md

 <h1>GA Project 2: Springs.ly</h1>

 <h3>Project Goals:</h3>
 <p>For my second project, I set out to build a mobile-first app that displayed real-time databases from APIs and could be queried.
+However, what resulted was  accomplished with a psuedo-Api, whereby I seeded data into a Schema that's stored in the Mongo Database.
+The db serves up arrays of trivia, activities, and a carousel of images.

 The app is built using:
 * Node.js